 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).

 ANSWER: In order to compare the instantaneous risk of death across groups defined by high serum LDL (> 160 mg/dL) and low serum LDL (<160 mg/dL), this analysis utilized Kaplan-Meier survival estimates to determine instantaneous survival probabilities and hazard ratio estimates based on a logrank test and cox proportional hazards model, respectively.
 Statistical significance was determine at a level of alpha = 0.05.
 Under the logrank test, we fail to reject the notion of equal survival probabilities between the high and low LDL groups (p = 0.225).
 Moreover, under proportional hazards regression, for every 0.7 deaths among high LDL participants, there is 1 death among low LDL participants (95% CI: 0.4 – 1.2).
 Unfortunately, if we assume no association between serum LDL and mortality, this study lacks the precision necessary to demonstrate these results are unlikely.

+5/5 for performing an appropriate analysis

+3/5 for reporting the association appropriately

+No interpretation of CI(-1)

+Did not report whether the p-value is two-sided or one-sided(-1)

+Total: 8/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?

 ANSWER: Had the methods of detecting an association between serum LDL and 5 year all-cause mortality not been so redundant and prescriptive, my a priori analysis would have included Kaplan-Meier estimates for survival analysis over the entire period of observation, dichotomizing the data according to high serum LDL levels (> 160 mg/dL) and low serum LDL levels (<160 mg/dL).
 Specifically, I would have used the logrank test in order to detect a difference in survival probabilities between the two groups.
 This seems to be a logical analysis for multiple reasons: Kaplan-Meier methods adjust well for censored data; our analysis focuses on how the predictor of interest– serum LDL levels – affects the outcome of interest – mortality, rather than vice versa (as was done in questions 3and 4); and finally, we are avoiding dichotomization of the data, so in some sense, our results are more descriptive of mortality rates overall.

+Performed analysis that are valid (2)

+Log-rank test+censored data (2)

+4/10